netreconlab/CareKitSample-ParseCareKit/README.md

 ## Fork this repo to get the modified OCKSample app.

-1. Fork [CareKitSample-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit/tree/parse-objc) (be sure to use the `parse-objc` branch.)
+1. Fork [CareKitSample-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit/tree/parse-objc) (be sure to use the `parse-objc` branch)
 2. Open `OCKSample.xcodeproj` in Xcode
 3. You may need to configure your "Team" and "Bundle Identifier" in "Signing and Capabilities"
 4. Run the app and data will synchronize with parse-hipaa via http://localhost:1337/parse automatically